ANSSI-FR/rust-guide/src/en/devenv.md

 The concept of editions has been introduced to clarify the implementation of new features and to make them incremental.
-A new edition will be produced every two or three years, as stated in the [Edition Guide], but this doesn’t mean that new features and improvements will only be shipped in a new edition.
+A new edition will be produced every two or three years, as stated in [@rust-edition-guide], but this doesn’t mean that new features and improvements will only be shipped in a new edition.

 Some editions bring new keywords and language constructs.
 Recommendations for